-The Model WQMP has been developed to aid the County of Orange, the Orange County Flood Control District, and cities of Orange County (the Permittees) and development project proponents with addressing post-construction urban runoff and stormwater pollution from new development and significant redevelopment projects that qualify as Priority Projects.
-Priority Projects include development that creates new impervious surface and significant redevelopment that adds or replaces 5,000 or more square feet of impervious area on an already developed site.
+The Model WQMP and TGD have been developed to aid the County of Orange, the Orange County Flood Control District, and cities of Orange County (the Permittees) and development project proponents with addressing post-construction urban runoff and stormwater pollution from new development and significant redevelopment projects that qualify as Priority Projects.
+The criteria for defining a “Priority Project” is provided in the Model WQMP and TGD.

-The Model WQMP describes the process that Permittees will employ for developing a Project WQMP for individual new development and significant redevelopment projects.
+The Model WQMP and TGD describe the process that Permittees will employ for developing a Project WQMP for individual new development and significant redevelopment projects.
 A Project WQMP is a plan for minimizing the adverse effects of urbanization on site hydrology, runoff flow rates and pollutant loads.
-Development of a Model WQMP to provide guidance for preparation of a Project WQMP is required by the two National Pollutant Discharge Elimination System (NPDES) permits held jointly by the Permittees administered by two Regional Water Quality Control Boards.
+Development of a Model WQMP and TGD to provide guidance for preparation of a Project WQMP is required by the two National Pollutant Discharge Elimination System (NPDES) permits held jointly by the Permittees administered by two Regional Water Quality Control Boards.
 The permits also require development of Conceptual or Preliminary WQMPs prior to submission of a Project WQMP.

 Orange County is split into two Regional Water Quality Control Board jurisdictional areas.
 North and Central Orange County (any area north of El Toro Road) is part of the Santa Ana Regional Water Quality Control Board (SARWQCB).
 South Orange County (any area South of El Toro Road) is part of the San Diego Regional Water Quality Control Board (SDRWQCB).
-The County of Orange (Unincorporated area) and cities of Laguna Hills, Laguna Woods and Lake Forest have land area in both Regions
+The County of Orange (Unincorporated area) and cities of Laguna Hills, Laguna Woods and Lake Forest have land area in both Regions.

 Santa Ana Regional Water Quality Control Board (SARWQCB) – North of El Toro Road